Business

 FAQ

-TAM is the total market if everyone who could buy did.
+TAM is the total market if every possible customer bought from you.
 SAM is the portion you can serve given your product, segment, and geography.
 SOM is what you can realistically capture in the next few years against competition.
 Each is a narrower slice of the one above.

 A huge TAM means little if you can only win a sliver.
 SOM shows you understand the realistic, near-term opportunity and have a grounded plan to capture it, which is more persuasive than an enormous but unattainable total market.